Blockheads-2/Blockheads-2-2022-23-Hardware/docs/Swerve.md

 ## Big Picture: Swerve Robot

-To create a comeptitive drive train, we put two identical Miniswerve 'pods' next to each other.Why only 2?
+To create a comeptitive drive train, we put two identical Miniswerve 'pods' next to each other.
+Why only 2?
 Each of our swerve pods require two full size motors, and a classic mecanum drivetrain is 4 motors.
 Miniswerve is designed to be a cost comparable replacement for Mecanum, so not taking any more motors than absolutely neccesary is important: it lowers cost, complexity, and makes replacement of existing mecanum systems more accessible.

 But if Miniswerve is a Mecanum replacement, why bother with something new?
 Miniswerve should be better than a comparable mecanum drivetrain in a few ways: